astatio/Message-Stats-Bot/README.md

-# Message-Stats-Bot
+# Message Stats Bot
 A Discord bot that generates message statistics

 ## Usage
 This bot does not have a public instance.
 If you want to use it, you will have to host it yourself.
 It's assumed by default that you use IntelliJ IDEA as your IDE and know how to use it.
 Please note that this bot is not intended to be used as a public bot.
 It is intended to be used in a few guilds at most.
 It does not automatically handle data left by guilds that it is no longer in, although, instructions on how to do it manually are provided.
 It is also assumed that you know how to create a bot application in the Discord Developer Portal and how to invite it to your guild.
-Should you need any help, please check the (JDA Wiki)[https://jda.wiki/using-jda/getting-started/]
+Should you need any help, please check the [JDA Wiki](https://jda.wiki/using-jda/getting-started/)
 1. Clone the repository
 2. Open the project in IntelliJ IDEA
 3. Build the project